 Maybe not surprisingly, the colimit on the right hand side is the Thom spectrum $X^{-T_f}$ (see \cite{abgpara} for a rigorous proof).
-Therefore, at least when $f\colon X \to Y$ is a smooth fibration with compact fibres, we have a natural Pontryagin-Thom morphism
+Therefore, at least when $f\colon X \to Y$ is a smooth fibration with compact fibres, we have a natural Pontryagin--Thom morphism

 In the best of possible worlds, this would be true for any smooth map $f$, not necessarily a fibration with compact fibres.
 And indeed it is.
-This can be shown by factoring the map $f$ in the composition of an embedding and a smooth fibration with compact fibres and noticing that for an embedding $\iota:X\hookrightarrow Y$ one has the geometrically defined Pontryagin-Thom collapse map $Y \to X^{\nu_\iota} = X^{-T_\iota}$.
-However, to our knowledge, the general Pontryagin-Thom morphism $Y \to X^{-T_f}$ for a general $f$ has not yet been given a transparent interpretation in terms of the monoidal closedness of the category of spectra.
+This can be shown by factoring the map $f$ as the composition of an embedding and a smooth fibration with compact fibres and noticing that for an embedding $\iota:X\hookrightarrow Y$ one has the geometrically defined Pontryagin--Thom collapse map $Y \to X^{\nu_\iota} = X^{-T_\iota}$.
+However, to our knowledge, the general Pontryagin--Thom morphism $Y \to X^{-T_f}$ for a general $f$ has not yet been given a transparent interpretation in terms of the monoidal closedness of the category of spectra.
 See, however \cite[Remark 4.17]{abgpara} .

 The morphism $\varphi_{PT}\colon Y \to X^{-T_f}$ is a morphism of $Y$-comodules, where the $Y$-comodule structure on $X^{-T_f}$ is induced by its $X$-comodule structure via $f$, i.e., the diagram

 commutes.